Des Lyttle: York City

-Lyttle was appointed as first team coach at newly promoted League Two side York on 3 July 2012, being reunited with Mills and Gee, the management team Lyttle played under at Tamworth.
+Lyttle was appointed as first-team coach at newly promoted League Two side York on 3 July 2012, being reunited with Mills and Gee, the management team Lyttle played under at Tamworth.
 He left the club on 4 March 2013, two days after Mills was sacked as manager.

 Thomas Telford School

-In 2013, Lyttle became head football coach at Thomas Telford School in Telford, Shropshire.
+In 2013, Lyttle became the head football coach at Thomas Telford School in Telford, Shropshire.
 In 2015–16, the school's teams reached 13 national finals.
 His former pupils include Morgan Gibbs-White, who turned professional at Wolverhampton Wanderers.